fenago/python-networking-sysadmins/scripting/lab_guides/Lab_13.md

-This section will cover MySQL database administration using Python.
-You already know Python has various modules for `mysql` database administration.
-So, we will learn about the MySQLdb module here.
-The `mysqldb` module is an interface for MySQL database server and is used to provide Python database API.

-Let\'s learn how to install MySQL and a
+Let\'s learn how to install MySQL.
-Python `mysqldb` package.
 For this, run the following command in your Terminal: